Hiking the Kawainui Marsh Trail on Oʻahu, Hawaiʻi

 While I have personally run the roughly 6.4 miles (10.3 km) around the entire Kawainui Marsh, it’s not a run that I recommend because of how busy/ dangerous the traffic can be on Kailua and Kapaʻa Quarry Road.

-However, if this is something you’re interested in, take a right on Kailua Road for 1.6 miles (2.6 km), then a right on Kapaʻa Quarry Road for 2.6 miles (4.2 km), then a right on Mōkapu Road for 0.2 miles (0.3 km), and then another right on Oneʻawa Street for 0.2 miles (0.3 km), and finally, a right on Kaha Street for the last 0.3 miles (0.5 km) to get back to the park.
+However, if this is something you’re interested in, take a right on Kailua Road for 1.6 miles (2.6 km), then a right on Kapaʻa Quarry Road for 2.6 miles (4.2 km), then a right on Mōkapu Road for 0.2 miles (0.3 km), then another right on Oneʻawa Street for 0.2 miles (0.3 km), and finally, a right on Kaha Street for the last 0.3 miles (0.5 km) to get back to the park.

 East Kawainui Marsh Trailhead